-This policy outlines the ways in which Smith & Sons Renovations and Extensions Australia Pty Ltd. ACN 119 427 119, its related entities and franchisees trading as ‘Smith & Sons’ (“We“) collect, use, disclose, store, secure, manage and dispose of your Personal Information in accordance with the Australian Privacy Act 1988 (Cth) and the New Zealand Privacy Act 2020 (Privacy Laws).
+This policy outlines the ways in which Smith & Sons Renovations and Extensions Australia Pty Ltd (ACN 119 427 119), its related entities and franchisees trading as ‘Smith & Sons’ (“We“) collect, use, disclose, store, secure, manage and dispose of your Personal Information in accordance with the Australian Privacy Act 1988 (Cth) and the New Zealand Privacy Act 2020 (Privacy Laws).
 We comply with all Privacy Laws in respect of the collection, management and disclosure of your personal information.

 All statements and advice made on our websites www.smithandsons.com.au and www.smithandsons.co.nz (Websites) are made in good faith and are general in nature.
 No warranty of accuracy or reliability arising in any way for errors or omissions (including responsibility to any person of negligence) is accepted by Smith & Sons Renovations and Extensions or any employee or director thereof.

 Where the words “Personal Information” are used in this policy, that expression means information or an opinion that is either specifically about you, or if you are not specifically identified but you are reasonable capable of being identified, irrespective as to: